mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

 * [Debezium](#debezium)

 You can also specify a [custom adapter](/fast_data/configuration/realtime_updater.md#custom) to handle any other message formats you need.
-This format is always configurable in the System of Records page on the console, on the _Real-Time Updater_ tab.
+This format is always configurable in the System of Record page on the console, on the _Real-Time Updater_ tab.

 Here's the AsyncApi specification of the message and some examples of the different formats.